tjunghans/lectures/fe-testing/main.md

-## Frontend Testing
-Frontend testing depends on the...
-## No silver bullet

 ## Testable JavaScript
 Testing JavaScript is only possible or at least a lot easier if JavaScript functions and methods are written in a way that makes them easy to test.
 The best article about writing testable JavaScript that I have come across so far is [Writing testable JavaScript - by Rebecca Murphy](http://alistapart.com/article/writing-testable-javascript).